ajs17/memills/content/people/mills-edward-hallock-1819/index.md

 ### Churches in Corfu

-The following histories were provided via personal correspondence with Allan Starkweather, Corfu Town Historian:
+The following histories were provided via personal correspondence with Allan Starkweather, Corfu Village Historian:

 <figure>
   <blockquote>